zhanqi-syt/Generation-codes-of-2D-polycrystalline-in-python/README.md

 # Generation-codes-of-2D-polycrystalline-in-python
 ## Keywords:
-Sintered silver nanoparticle; CPFEM; constitutive model; initial orientation;grain size
+Sintered silver nanoparticle; CPFEM; constitutive model; initial orientation; grain size
 ## Introduction
 It's a python demo to generate an ABAQUS script to create a finite element model of a 2D polycrystalline microstructure. <br>
 The code is now accessible.
 You are welcome to use, revise, and update it.<br>